OpenHFT/RFC/Wire-Format-API/Binary/Binary-Wire-Format-API-0.1.md

 # Goals

-A compact encoding that both desicrbes the the length of the fields and the type of the fields.
+A compact encoding that both describes the the length of the fields and the type of the fields.

 See example below